 \subsection{Biquadratic extensions}

-Let $K$ be a local field of characteristic $p=2$ with perfect residue field.
-Let $L$ be a totally ramified Galois extension of $K$ with $G= \Gal(L/K)\cong C_2\times C_2$.
-Then $L/K$ has a Galois scaffold of tolerance $\infty$ \cite[Lemma 5.1]{elder:scaffold}.
-We know from \cite[Corollary 1.4]{byott:scaffold} that $\euO_L$ is free over $\euA_{L/K}$.
-Using Theorems \ref{IGMS} and \ref{gencount}, we can now give analogous statements for arbitrary ideals of $\euO_L$, together with supplementary information about the number of generators for the ideals which are not free and the embedding dimensions of the associated orders.
+Let $L/K$ be a totally ramified biquadratic extension of local fields of residue characteristic $2$.
+When $K$ has characteristic $0$, the structure of $\euO_L$ over its associated order in $K[G]$ was studied by Martel \cite{martel}.
+When $K$ has characteristic $2$ and has perfect residue field, $\euO_L$ is always free over its associated order \cite[Corollary 1.4]{byott:scaffold}.
+These results trivially extend to fractional ideals $\euP_L^h$ when $h \equiv 0 \pmod{4}$, but we are not aware of any results for $h \not \equiv 0 \pmod{4}$.
+In this subsection, we give analogous results for arbitrary $h$.
+We also provide supplementary information about the number of generators for the ideals which are not free and the embedding dimensions of the associated orders.